odoo/documentation/content/applications/finance/accounting/payables/supplier_bills/ocr.rst

   click on *View My Services*.

 .. important::
-   - If you are on Odoo Online (SaaS) and have the Enterprise version, you benefit from free trial credits to test the feature.
+   - If you are on Odoo Online and have the Enterprise version, you benefit from free trial credits to test the feature.
 .. seealso::
    - Our `Privacy Policy <https://iap.odoo.com/privacy#header_6>`_.